Start Here

 The data suggests he has more popular legitimacy than any exile opposition leader in modern history.
 GAMAAN’s September 2025 survey asked directly: What is your opinion about Reza Pahlavi declaring leadership of the transition period?
 Forty-nine percent agreed.
 Thirty-five percent disagreed.
 Sixteen percent were undecided.
 No other opposition figure approaches single digits.

 And in the streets, the polling became audible.
 When researchers coded 641 chant instances across 453 protest videos from 91 locations during the January uprising, the most common slogan was “This is the final battle; Pahlavi will return.”
-Pro-Pahlavi chants accounted for 31.8 percent of all chanting — converging precisely with the surveys.
+Pro-Pahlavi chants accounted for 31.8 percent of all chanting — the largest single slogan family across 91 cities, with no rival opposition figure registering meaningfully.
 You cannot manufacture 453 videos of crowds chanting under gunfire from 91 cities.

 The Gap